neuro4ml/neuro4ml.github.io/Week_1/4-Biophysical_Models.md

 ## Introduction

 This section is going to be much shorter than the last one.
-We don’t want to go deep into models that are more biophysically realistic, but we do want to mention them.
+We don't want to go deep into models that are more biophysically realistic, but we do want to mention them.

 (hodkin-huxley-label)=
 ## Hodgkin-Huxley type neuron

-We’ll start with the famous Hodgkin-Huxley neuron.
+We'll start with the famous Hodgkin-Huxley neuron.
 You can see an action potential plotted with this model [here](#hux).

 ```{figure} #hodgkin-huxley-fig-label
 :label: hux